sgm22/MiltonZouKhalsa__ENV872_EDA_FinalProject/README.md

 "pop2022": population in 2022, class integer
-"area_milessquared": area in square miles, class numeric "density_permilessquared": population density in square miles, class numeric "sum_new_positives": sum of new positive COVID-19 cases, class integer "sum_cumulative_no_of_positives": sum of cumulative number of positive COVID-19 cases, class integer "sum_total_number_of_tests": sum of total number of COVID-19 tests administered, class integer "sum_cumulative_no_of_tests": sum of cumulative number of COVID-19 tests administered, class integer "median_test_positive": median number of positive COVID-19 test results, class character "settlement_type": classification of environment ("Urban", "Micropolitan", or "Rural"), class character
+"area_milessquared": area in square miles, class numeric "density_permilessquared": population density in square miles, class numeric "sum_new_positives": the new individuals who tested positive COVID-19 on the date of data import, class integer "sum_cumulative_no_of_positives": running total of positive COVID-19 tests as date of data import, class integer "sum_total_number_of_tests": the number of tests performed on the data of data extracted by individuals in each county.his total includes positives, negatives, and inconclusive results, class integer
+"sum_cumulative_no_of_tests": running total for the number of tests of individuals performed in each county as of the last update to the dataset.
+This total includes positives, negatives, and inconclusive results, class integer
+"median_test_positive": For the dates before 4/4/2022: The median percentage of all COVID tests reported to the New York State Department of Health (NYSDOH) that are positive and 4/4/2022 and forward: the median percentage of PCR COVID tests that are positive, class character
+"settlement_type": classification of environment ("Urban", "Micropolitan", or "Rural"), class character